pakmarkthub/dragon/INSTALL.md

   * Version 384.81
     * compatible with CUDA 9.0 and below
     * compatible with linux kernel version 3.10 or above but below 4.0
-    * tested on CentOS 7
+    * tested on CentOS 7 and Ubuntu 16.04
   * Version 410.48
     * compatible with CUDA 9.0 and below
     * compatible with linux kernel version 3.10 or above but below 4.0
-    * tested on CentOS 7
+    * tested on CentOS 7 and Ubuntu 16.04
   * Version 440.33.01
     * compatible with CUDA 10.2 and below
     * compatible linux kernel version 5.0 or above